germanattanasio/your-celebrity-match/README.md

     ```
     (Run this in a separate terminal window)

+1. You need some credentials to use Twitter API, Personality Insights and MongoDC:
+  * Get credentials to use Personality Insights, instructions [here][pi_cred].
+  * Create a **FREE** Mongodb database using [MongoLab](https://mongolab.com).
+  * Create a Twitter app and get the API credentials [here][twitter_app].
-1. Update the Twitter and Personality Insights credentials in `config/config.js`
+1. Update the Twitter, MongoDB and Personality Insights credentials in `config/config.js`
     ```js
+    mongodb: process.env.MONGODB || 'mongodb://localhost/celebs',

     {
       personality_insights: {
         url:      '<url>',